AppImage/docs.appimage.org/source/packaging-guide/pkg2appimage.rst

       - deb http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_14.04/ /

 The :code:`dist` section inside the :code:`ingredients` section defines which Debian distribution should be used as a base.
-The :code:`sources` section inside the `ingredients` section describes the repositories from which the package should be pulled.
+The :code:`sources` section inside the :code:`ingredients` section describes the repositories from which the package should be pulled.
 The entries are in the same format as lines in a debian :code:`sources.list` file.
 Note that the :code:`http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_14.04` repository needs the :code:`http://archive.ubuntu.com/ubuntu/` repository so that the dependencies can be resolved.

 .. note::